 Refer to your Parts List Manual for the voltage and circuit protection requirements of your compressor.
 Use only a fuse or circuit breaker that is the same rating as the branch circuit the air compressor is operated on.
-If the compressor is connected to a circuit proteted by fuses, use only dual element time delay fuses, as noted in that Service Bulletin.

-Refer to Parts List Manual for your compressor.
-Certain air compressor models can be oeprated on a 15 amp circuit if:
+If the compressor is connected to a circuit protect by fuses, use only dual Refer to Parts List Manual for your compressor.
+Certain air compressor models can be operated on a 15 amp circuit if:

 - 1. Voltage supply to circuit is normal. - 2.
 Circuit is not used to supply any other electrical needs (lights, appliances, etc.). - 3.
 Extension cords comply with specifications. - 4.
 Circuit is equipped with a 15 amp circuit breaker or 15 amp time delay fuse.
-Use a Fusetron Type "T" time delay fuse.